paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-055-pay-administration.md

 1997—Par.
 (6)(D).
 Pub.
 L. 105–85 substituted “housing” for “quarters”.

 #### Effective Date of 1997 Amendment
 Pub.
 L. 105–85, div.
 A, title VI, § 603(e), Nov.
 18, 1997, 111 Stat.
-1783, provided that: “This section [amending this section, sections 708, 2830, 2882, 7572, and 7573 of Title 10, Armed Forces, [section 107 of Title 32](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title32-section107&num=0&edition=prelim), National Guard, sections 101, 403, 405, 406, 420, 427, 551, and 1014 of Title 37, Pay and Allowances of the Uniformed Services, and [section 454 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section454&num=0&edition=prelim), Appendix, War and National Defense, repealing [section 403a of Title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section403a&num=0&edition=prelim), and enacting provisions set out as a note under [section 403 of Title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section403&num=0&edition=prelim)] and the amendments made by this section shall take effect on January 1, 1998.”
+1783, provided that: “This section [amending this section, sections 708, 2830, 2882, 7572, and 7573 of Title 10, Armed Forces, [section 107 of Title 32](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title32-section107&num=0&edition=prelim), National Guard, sections 101, 403, 405, 406, 420, 427, 551, and 1014 of Title 37, Pay and Allowances of the Uniformed Services, and [section 3803 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3803&num=0&edition=prelim), War and National Defense, repealing [section 403a of Title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section403a&num=0&edition=prelim), and enacting provisions set out as a note under [section 403 of Title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section403&num=0&edition=prelim)] and the amendments made by this section shall take effect on January 1, 1998.”

 #### Accounting for Civilian Employees and Contractors of United States
 Pub.
 L. 104–106, div.
 A, title V, § 569(e), Feb.
 10, 1996, 110 Stat.
 352, directed Secretary of State to carry out comprehensive study of provisions of this subchapter and any other law or regulation establishing procedures for accounting for civilian employees of the United States or contractors of the United States who serve with or accompany the Armed Forces in the field to determine the means, if any, by which those procedures may be improved, and further provided for submission of report to Congress not later than one year after Feb.
 10, 1996, on results of study.